cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 Using a text editor like `nano`, we could include this command in a script and save it in the `scripts` folder with the filename `pangolin.sh` (or another informative name of your choice).

 We can open the `pangolin_report.csv` file on our spreadsheet software to look at the results.
+From this table, we can make several observations:

-In the column called "scorpio_call" we can see several samples that were classified as "Alpha" and "Delta" variants.
+- In the column called "scorpio_call" we can see several samples that were classified as "Alpha" and "Delta" variants.
-Looking at the column "status", we can see that one of the samples failed the quality control applied by `pangolin`.
+- Looking at the column "status", we can see that one of the samples failed the quality control applied by `pangolin`.
 This is the nanopore sample `barcode01`, which we had already identified as being slightly problematic, with a high percentage of ambiguous 'N' bases.
+- The samples `barcode03`, `barcode26` and `barcode27` were not assigned a lineage.
+In this case, the reason is that the _Scorpio_ result disagreed with the lineage assigned by _UShER_.
+This could be because of missing data in key identifying mutations that led to a discrepancy between the tools.
+- Ten of our samples were identical to the representative sequence of certain lineages, which is indicated by the "note" column that says "Assigned from designation hash".
+In these cases, `pangolin` does not run the Scorpio analysis.
+These are "AY" lineages, which is the Pangolin designation for sub-lineages of B.1.617.2, the Delta variant lineage (see the [lineage list page](https://cov-lineages.org/lineage_list.html)).
+We could later manually annotate these as also being Delta variant.
+- Some samples have a "conflict" score > 0.
+In these cases, we can see that UShER found several possible lineages where the sequence could fit.
+We should take care in checking these results later in our analysis, perhaps complementing them with other tools such as _Nextclade_ or building a phylogeny from our samples.

 </details>